nushell/nushell.github.io/book/commands/any.md

 ---
 title: any
-version: 0.68.0
+version: 0.69.1
 usage: |
-  Tests if any element of the input matches a predicate.
+  Tests if any element of the input fulfills a predicate expression.
 ---

 # <code>{{ $frontmatter.title }}</code>